DavidTPate/pendragon/README.md

 Note that Flirting is deliberately set apart from the far less vulgar Romance skill.

-> **Special**: With the Gamemaster’s approval, characters having high Glory may receive a positive modifier to Flirting, with a maximum modifier equal to Glory/1,000.
+> **Special**: With the Gamemaster's approval, characters having high Glory may receive a positive modifier to Flirting, with a maximum modifier equal to Glory/1,000.

 ### Folklore (Knightly, Knowledge)